Did you find this article useful?

 However, there are ways you can fill a pension shortfall.

-Although the gender pay gap is improving, women generally earn less than men throughout their careers.
+Although the gender pay gap is improving, women earn less than men throughout their careers.
 This limits the amount they can save for retirement.
 For example, women are more likely to take career breaks or reduce their hours to look after children or elderly parents, according to the Office for National Statistics (ONS).
 This affects their pension contributions and retirement income.

 The earlier you start saving for your retirement, the more likely you are to: